Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: Symmetric Cartan calculus

-\begin{remark} The interpretation in terms of the $\nabla^s$-parallel transport of Proposition \ref{symLflow} makes it possible to define the symmetric Lie derivative for arbitrary tensor fields.
+\begin{remark} The interpretation in terms of the parallel flow of Proposition \ref{symLflow} makes it possible to define the symmetric Lie derivative for arbitrary tensor fields.
 Formula \eqref{covLLeq} is then satisfied in general. \end{remark}